phetsims/calculus-grapher/doc/model.md

 The _Advanced_ screen includes two main features not found on the previous screens.
 A set of two rectangular buttons are added to the left of the graphs.
 It allows the user to toggle between the derivative and the integral graphs.

-A "Smooth" button is added to the control panel that smooths the original function f(x) by performing a local average of the function.
+A "Smooth" button is added to the control panel that smooths the primary function f(x) by performing a local average of the function.
 The "Smooth" button can be pressed multiple times to further smooth the function.

 The choice of functions has been expanded to include triangular, parabolic, sinusoidal and free-form functions.